SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 #### Food and Drink

+All the items here appear on-screen as a knife and fork on a blue square background.

 Garmin's menus here are very American (you can have "International", but you can't get a curry).
 Fast food and "proper restaurants" are all lumped together.
 I've tried to make the best use of the catagories as I can, which results in some odd mappings:

 <table border="1">